novalingua/hongphuctran77.github.io/content/post/sample-essays/tourism-harmful-effects/index.md

 ---
 title: Harmful effects of tourism - Sample
 description: Many countries believe that international tourism has harmful effects.
 Why do they think so?
 What can be done to change their views?
+summary: Many countries believe that international tourism has harmful effects.
+Why do they think so?
+What can be done to change their views?
 date: 2023-02-04
 slug: tourism-harmful-effects-sample
 cover: